uptane/uptane-standard/uptane-standard.md

 1. Download and check the Timestamp metadata file from the Image repository, following the procedure in {{check_timestamp}}.
 1. Download and check the Snapshot metadata file from the Image repository, following the procedure in {{check_snapshot}}.
 1. Download and check the top-level Targets metadata file from the Image repository, following the procedure in {{check_targets}}.
 1. Verify that Targets metadata from the Director and Image repositories match.
 A Primary ECU MUST perform this check on metadata for all images listed in the Targets metadata file from the Director repository downloaded in step 6.
 A Secondary ECU MAY elect to perform this check only on the metadata for the image it will install.
-(That is, the Targets metadata from the Director that contains the ECU identifier of the current ECU.)
+(That is, the target metadata from the Director that contains the ECU identifier of the current ECU.)
 To check that the metadata for an image matches, complete the following procedure:
     1. Locate and download a Targets metadata file from the Image repository that contains an image with exactly the same file name listed in the Director metadata, following the procedure in {{resolve_delegations}}.
     2. Check that the Targets metadata from the Image repository matches the Targets metadata from the Director repository:
         1. Check that the non-custom metadata (i.e., length and hashes) of the unencrypted or encrypted image are the same in both sets of metadata.
 Note: the Primary is responsible for validating encrypted images and associated metadata.
 The target ECU (Primary or Secondary) is responsible for validating the unencrypted image and associated metadata.